Can Explicit Subgrid Models Enhance Implicit LES Simulations? A Very High-Order Solver Perspective: Declaration of generative AI and AI-assisted technologies in the writing process

 \section{Declaration of generative AI and AI-assisted technologies in the writing process}

-During the preparation of this work the author used OpenAI’s ChatGPT to correct grammar or spelling mistakes and to improve readability.
-After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the publication.
+During the preparation of this work the authors used OpenAI’s ChatGPT to correct grammar or spelling mistakes and to improve readability.
+After using this tool/service, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.